Yumi-Lab/yumi-wiki/docs/SmartPI/Sensors&Modules/SmartPi_MPU-6050.md

 ## Installation (Python)

-Before starting, make sure the I2C interface is enabled on your Raspberry Pi as explained above.
+Before starting, make sure the I2C interface is enabled on your Smart Pi One as explained above.

 ### Step 1: Install python3-smbus
 Install the required system library for I2C communication: